IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3.md

 ---
 layout: docs
-title:  3.0 Developing with an IBM Streams install
+title:  3.0 Developing with an IBM Streams installation
 description: To get started with the Python Application API, you'll use the example of reading data from a temperature sensor and printing the output to the screen.
 weight:  30
 published: true